skip to Main Content

 • How much time each parent will spend with the child

-How Long Do Child Support Payments Last?
+How Long Do Support Payments Last?

 In general, you are required to continue making child support payments until the child has graduated from high school and turns 18 years old.

-How Do You Modify a Child Support Order?
+How Do You Modify a Support Order?

 You can only legally change a child support order by filing a petition with the courts.
 Even if your spouse agrees to the change, it must be approved by a judge.
-Otherwise, the spouse paying child support could wind up in legal trouble.
+Otherwise, the spouse paying support could wind up in legal trouble.

 Before a judge will modify a child support order, the party filing the petition must show that there has been a “material and substantial” change in the circumstances of the child or one of the other parties affected by the order.
 You can also ask for a modification if at least three years have passed or if there has been a change in the payor’s circumstances so that a new calculation of support would result in a change of either 20 percent or $100.